If you want a break from the bustling streets of Istanbul and its chaotic atmosphere, there are plenty of cities near Istanbul for you.

 The seaside town is extra popular during the summer days, when you can find tons of beach clubs with music and a lively atmosphere.
 There are plenty of delicious seafood restaurants on the coast where you can have dishes like trout and calamari while you sip on a nice cocktail overlooking the Black Sea.

-Edirne is a beautiful city located approximately 3 hours from Istanbul.
-Because of its long travel time, it is best to visit Edirne from Istanbul as a weekend trip, rather than a day trip.
+Edirne is a beautiful city located approximately 3 hours from Istanbul near the border with Bulgaria.
+Because of its long travel time, it is best to visit Edirne from Istanbul as a weekend vacation, rather than a day trip, and it’s the perfect place to relax in and escape the crowds of tourists in Istanbul.

 The city of Edirne is one of the most impressive cities in Turkey.
 As the former capital of the Ottoman Empire, the city is home to many impressive Ottoman buildings.